warmstranger/geetest/README.md

 ## demo: ##
 + ~~[online test](http://experiment.imwork.net/gee/test.aspx)~~
-Last night someone attacked the demo server, resulting in DoS, and now the demo link can not be opened for exhausted traffic.
+Last night someone attacked the demo server, 修改一下哈哈哈resulting in DoS, and now the demo link can not be opened for exhausted traffic.
 (9/3/16)
 + [demo.gif](/demo/geetest.gif)

 ## contact:  ##